microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 ### Decouplability
 Thanks to these same events, and the fact the pattern foresees a handler as well, we are able to "decouple" our method as well.
 What do I mean with that?
 Well, we can simply subscribe to the `OnBefore`event, and set `handled` to `true`.
 This means it will never execute the do-procedure, which means, the original procedure/method/business logic is "decoupled".

-We can use this obviously for implementing our own method (a new way to accomplish this method), or the disable the method by simply subscribing to it, and only providing the `handled := true` in our subscriber.
+We can use this obviously for implementing our own method (a new way to accomplish this method), or to disable the method by simply subscribing to it, and only providing the `handled := true` in our subscriber.
 However, there are many more usages where we can use this for.

-May be one more example:
+Maybe one more example:
 if you would apply this pattern to your product, at the customer, you'll be able to hotfix your methods simply by decoupling them and fixing the method in stead of waiting for a hotfix from the hotfix-departement.

 This gives a lot of flexibility.